The Role of Technology in Disaster Management

 Machine Learning Applications in Cybersecurity for Emergency Systems

-As emergency management systems increasingly depend on digital technologies, ensuring their cybersecurity has become paramount.
-Machine learning algorithms play a vital role in identifying and mitigating threats to these systems through anomaly detection and predictive analytics.
-By continuously monitoring network traffic and identifying unusual patterns, ML contributes to safeguarding information systems essential for disaster response coordination.
+Machine learning algorithms play a vital role in identifying and mitigating cybersecurity threats to emergency management systems through anomaly detection and predictive analytics.

 Conclusion